Resume for Carpenter

 Key Takeaways

-- List any relevant certifications or training programs you have completed.
+- Note any relevant certificates or training programs you have completed.

-Resume for a Carpenter Sale
+Resume for Carpenter in Sale

 1. Personal Information